112 Divided By 4

 • Decimals and Fractions: If the dividend wasn't perfectly divisible by the divisor, we would encounter decimals or fractions in the quotient.

-• Algebra: Division plays a crucial role in solving algebraic equations and simplifying expressions.
+• Algebra: Division matters a lot in solving algebraic equations and simplifying expressions.

 • Calculus: Differential and integral calculus involve numerous division operations in their calculations.